-- 5. An official bank financial statement accompanied by either a letter of sponsorship or an MSU Affidavit of Support that shows the availability of financial funding adequate to meet the tuition, living, book, insurance, and incidental expenses of the first academic year.
-Barring unforeseen circumstances, the availability of funds from the same, or equally reliable source, must be assured for the duration of the program of study. - 6.
-Proof of health insurance including repatriation and medical evacuation benefits must also be provided prior to initial enrollment at MSU and also every consecutive fall registration thereafter.
-All students must submit proof they have received meningitis information.
-This form is located on MSU's website at https://secure.mwsu.edu/forms/registrar/meningitis.asp.
+- 5. An official bank financial statement accompanied by either a letter of sponsorship or an MSU Affidavit of Support that shows the availability of financial funding adequate to meet the tuition, living, book, insurance, and incidental expenses of the first year.
+The availability of funds from the same, or equally reliable source, must be assured for the duration of the program of study. - 6.
+Health insurance, including repatriation and medical evacuation benefits must be purchased for the duration of studies prior to initial enrollment.
+Effective January 1, 2010, HB 4189 requires all new students residing in university housing to receive a vaccination against bacterial meningitis at least ten (10) days prior to taking residence.
+As such, proof of vaccination or eligibility for an exemption is required as part of the housing application.
+More information can be found at http://housing.mwsu.edu/pdf/Form-257-Bacterial-Meningitis.pdf.

 NATO personnel stationed in Texas OR their dependents must meet the requirements shown in items 3 and 6.
-Local English proficiency examinations are required for admissions.

-sibility in lieu of the TOEFL and will be scheduled upon request.
+Local English proficiency examinations are required for admissibility in lieu of the TOEFL and will be scheduled upon request.
 Applicants are required to contact the Office of International Services to determine eligibility.